Key Points for 2026

 Katsumi Takano

-Director General, Bureau of Digital Services of Tokyo Metropolitan Government
+Director General, Bureau of Digital Services, Tokyo Metropolitan Government

 Kenya Tamura